Welcome to the Best FREE National Academy of Sports Medicine (NASM) Certified Personal Trainer Study Guide in 2023.

 Be sure to Bookmark!

-Lastly, this page is crafted for the layout of the NASM 7th Edition text, if you would like the 6th Edition layout, check it out here.
+This page is crafted for the layout of the NASM 7th Edition text; if you would like the 6th Edition layout, check it out here.

 Don’t forget to download our 14 step NASM CPT exam preparation checklist to ensure that you pass the test.